 Reasons to consider forming a local support group:

-- To create a network of people concerned about and working on the same issues.
+- To create a network of people concerned about X and Y variations

-- To bring together the collective wisdom of people who have already experienced the same challenges for which you are seeking solutions.
+- To bring together the collective wisdom of people who have experienced similar challenges

-- To create a group that can make a difference in your community, maybe even save a life.
+- To create a group that can make a difference in your community

 Some of the ways that AXYS can assist your local group include: